-This is all other collection expenditures for electronic (digital) materials, not already reported as Database Licensing Expenditures.
-Includes expenditures for these types of electronic materials: e-books, e-serials (including journals), electronic files, government documents, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
+This includes all other collection expenditures for electronic (digital) materials, not already reported as Database Licensing Expenditures.
+Includes expenditures for these types of electronic materials: e-books, audio and video downloadables, e-serials (including journals), electronic files, government documents, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
 Electronic materials can be distributed on magnetic tape, diskettes, computer software, CD-ROM, or other portable digital carrier, and can be accessed via a computer, through the internet, or by using an e-book reader.
 Includes expenditures for materials held locally and for remote electronic materials for which permanent or temporary access rights have been acquired.
-Expenditures for computer software used to support library operations or to link to external networks, including the internet, are reported under Technology Expenditures.
+This does not include expenditures for computer software used to support library operations or to link to external networks, including the internet, which are reported under Technology Expenditures.
 See: Collection Expenditures, Electronic Materials Expenditures, Database Licensing Expenditures